📣

 Automatic backups

-TiDB Cloud Serverless automatically backs up your cluster data, allowing you to restore data from a backup snapshot to minimize data loss in the event of a disaster.
+TiDB Cloud automatically backs up your cluster data, allowing you to restore data from a backup snapshot to minimize data loss in the event of a disaster.

 Learn about the backup setting